FNicon/travel-ka/README.md

 $ yarn start:dev
 ```

-You can edit the code in `server` directory and the changes will be reflected in the next request.
+You can edit the code in `src` directory and the changes will be reflected soon.

 # License